robotology/visual-tactile-localization/README.md

 that reset the internal time of the trajectory to a value equal to `-1 * sampling_period` with `sampling_period` the sampling period set with `MotionGenerator::setPeriod`.
 This way the first time `MotionGenerator::step` is called the method `MotionGenerator::getMotion` returns the state of the trajectory at time `t=0`.

 ```
-virtual void getMotion(yarp::sig::Vector &pos, yarp::sig::Vector &vel, yarp::sig::Vector &ref_vel, double &yaw) = 0;
+virtual void getMotion(yarp::sig::Vector &pos, yarp::sig::Vector &ref_pos, yarp::sig::Vector &vel, yarp::sig::Vector &ref_vel, double &yaw, double &yaw_rate) = 0;
 ```
 that is pure virtual method and must be implemented.
-It returns the current position `pos` of the center of the object, the current linear velocity `vel` of the center of the object (obtained composing the velocity of the reference point and the angular velocity of the object), the current linear velocity `ref_vel` of the reference point and the current yaw attitude `yaw` of the object.
+It returns the current position `pos` of the center of the object, the current position `ref_pos` of the reference point, the current linear velocity `vel` of the center of the object (obtained composing the velocity of the reference point and the angular velocity of the object), the current linear velocity `ref_vel` of the reference point, the current yaw attitude `yaw` of the object and the current yaw rate `yaw_rate` of the object.

+#### Derived class `StaticMotionGenerator`
 A derived class from `MotionGenerator` is `StaticMotionGenerator`.

 The method `StaticMotionGenerator::getMotion` always returns the initial position and attitude and zero velocity.

+#### Derived class `PolynomialMotionGenerator`
 Another derived class is `PolynomialMotionGenerator` that generates 5-th order trajectories for each cartesian coordinate of the reference point and for the yaw angle.
 The velocity of the center of the object is obtained taking into account the displacment from the reference point to the center and the instantaneous angular velocity.
 The position of the center of the object is obtained by forward Euler integrating the velocity of the center of the object.
 All the trajectories are with zero initial and final velocity and acceleration.

 It offers the following methods